AdaGold/git-practice/README.md

 ### Step 2: Add & Commit Your Function

-Each team member should use:
+Each team member should should add and commit their work.

 ```
 $ git add <filename>